Students must maintain a minimum 2.3 GPA in all courses required for the Minor.

 10 Credit Hours in Required Core Courses

-This course is part of the Outdoor Recreation Program's Trip Leader Certification.
-Students in this class will gain professional outdoor leadership training and work as trip leaders for Westminster's Outdoor Recreation Program.
-No prior experience is necessary; however, students must have the desire and commitment to learn the required outdoor skills and participate in the full year certification process.
-Students will learn the leadership, communication, group management, and risk management skills necessary to successfully guide students in the wilderness.
+HPW 355: Outdoor Leadership is a pre-requisite for this course.
+Students in this class will gain professional outdoor leadership training and may potentially work as trip leaders for Westminster's Outdoor Program.
+Students must have the desire and commitment to learn the required outdoor skills and participate fully in the course.
+Students will learn and practice the leadership, communication, group management, and risk management skills necessary to successfully lead others in the wilderness.
 This will include knowledge of emergency procedures.
 Certifications such as Wilderness First Responder and/or other skill types such as avalanche and rock climbing certifications will also be required.
-This course involves additional time commitments for outdoor trips.
-1 or 2 Credit Hours
+This course involves additional time commitments for an outdoor trip.
+2 Credit Hours.

 This is the capstone course for the Outdoor Education and Leadership Minor.
 We will explore historical and theoretical foundations of Outdoor Education and Leadership as well as current issues and trends in the field.
 Topics will include Outdoor Education and Leadership as it applies to society (both local and global), public land management (federal, state, and local), ethics (environmental and virtue-based,) practical application of research, opportunities for further education in the field, and career opportunities.
 During the course, students will identify their individual context for Outdoor Education and Leadership.
 They will research that particular area, write a literature review, and then present their personal professional philosophy and how they plan to contribute to the field based on their career goals and education thus far.